Tennessee AmeriCorps Programs

 Phone: 901-577-2500 x1128 Website: www.porterleath.org

-Impact America - Tennessee AmeriCorps members will implement substantive service-learning projects related to health and economic opportunity primarily in the Memphis area.
-AmeriCorps members will be responsible for providing free vision screenings and subsidized follow up care to 11,000 low-income children; and preparing tax returns for 1,200 low-income families.
-In addition, the AmeriCorps members will leverage 140 college student volunteers who will be engaged in conducting vision screenings and assisting with free tax preparation at three to four IRS Volunteer Income Tax Assistance (VITA) sites.
+Impact America - Tennessee AmeriCorps members will implement substantive service-learning projects related to health and economic opportunity in 26 TN counties, primarily around Memphis, Nashville, Knoxville, and Chattanooga.
+AmeriCorps members will be responsible for: providing free vision screenings for 21,000 young children, with follow-up care for those failing the screening; and preparing tax returns for 2,000 low-income households.
+In addition, the AmeriCorps members will leverage 90 additional volunteers who will be engaged in conducting vision screenings at hundreds of childcare centers and assisting with free tax preparation at 4 IRS Volunteer Income Tax Assistance (VITA) sites managed by Impact America.

 Memphis Teacher Residency (MTR) – Memphis Teacher Residency: Memphis